guille-gil/Anomaly_Detection_in_Wind_Turbines_using_Variational_Autoencoder_and_Isolation_Forest/README.md

-# Navigating Operational Challenges: Combining Variational Autoencoder and Isolation Forest for Adaptive Fault Detection in Wind Turbines
+## Navigating Operational Challenges: Combining Variational Autoencoder and Isolation Forest for Adaptive Fault Detection in Wind Turbines

-This repository provides the implementation of a study that evaluates static thresholds (ISO 10816-21) for vibration-based fault detection in wind turbines and compares their performance to a hybrid machine learning model combining Variational Autoencoder (VAE) and Isolation Forest (IF).
+This repository contains the implementation of a study that addresses operational challenges in wind turbine fault detection by comparing static thresholds (ISO 10816-21) with a hybrid unsupervised machine learning model using Variational Autoencoder (VAE) and Isolation Forest (IF).

 ---

-## Overview
+### Overview

 Wind turbines operate in highly dynamic environments, making static fault detection thresholds prone to inaccuracies.
 This study addresses these limitations by introducing a fully unsupervised VAE-IF hybrid model capable of adapting to variability in operational conditions and data characteristics, such as imbalance and noise.

 The study involves two main evaluation scenarios:

-### 1. **Controlled Environment**
+#### 1. **Controlled Environment**
 - NREL Wind Turbine Gearbox Vibration Condition Monitoring Benchmarking Dataset used.
 - Dataset Splits:
   - **Training**: Healthy-only samples (around 10,000 observations).
   - **Validation/Testing**: Balanced datasets (around 6,500 healthy and faulty samples each).
 - Objective: Evaluate model performance under ideal conditions and conduct sensitivity analyses for class imbalance and referene proportions.

-### 2. **Operational Environment**
+#### 2. **Operational Environment**
 - Two N131/3.9MW turbines in South Netherlands
 - Datasets:
   - **Turbine 1**: A Nordex N131 turbine with a reported gearbox fault (oil leakage and bearing scratches).